The strong Atiyah and L\"uck approximation conjectures for one-relator groups: -regular Sylvester rank functions

 \subsection{$*$-regular rings}

 An element $x$ of a ring $R$ is called {\bf von Neumann regular} if there exists $y\in R$ satisfying $xyx=x$.
 A ring $\mathcal U$ is called {\bf von Neumann regular} if all the elements of $\mathcal U$ are von Neumann regular.
+For the sake of brevity, we will often refer to von Neumann regular rings simply as {\bf regular} rings.
+For instance, a division ring is regular and, for any $n$, the ring of $n\times n$ matrices over a regular ring is also regular (\cite[Lemma 1.6, Theorem 1.7]{Gdr}).

 By a {\bf $*$-regular} ring $\mathcal U$ we mean a von Neumann regular ring together with a proper involution (i.e. an involution $*:\mathcal U\rightarrow \mathcal U$ for which $x^*x=0$ implies $x=0$).
 In this setting, for every element $x\in \mathcal U$, we can distinguish an element $x^{[-1]}$ with $xx^{[-1]}x = x$ among the others, called {\bf the relative inverse} of $x$ (see, for example, \cite[Proposition 3.2]{Ja17base}).
 The element $x^{[-1]}$ is characterized by the property that $\RP(x)=x^{[-1]}x$ and $\LP(x)=xx^{[-1]}$ are {projections} (self-adjoint idempotents) and $x^{[-1]}xx^{[-1]}=x^{[-1]}$.
 A useful remark about $*$-regular rings is the following proposition. \begin{pro} \cite[Proposition 3.3]{Ja17surv} Let $\mathcal U$ be a $*$-regular ring and $I$ a (two-sided) ideal of $\mathcal U$.
 Then $I$ is $*$-closed and $*$ is proper in $\mathcal U/I$, i.e., $\mathcal U/I$ is also a $*$-regular ring. \end{pro}